MarcMcClure/CS-340-Client-Server-Development/README.md

 This is a Global Rain project commissioned by Grazioso Salvare international rescue-animal training company.

 ### Getting Started ###
 These instructions will be for getting this project to run on Linux.
 To get this project working you will need the MongoDB, Python, The pymongo library, Jupyter Notebook, the CRUD module itself AAC_CRUD.py, the Jupyter Notebook project for testing the CRUD module AAC_CRUD_Tester.ipynb, and the Jupyter Notebook project containing the interface AAC_Database_Interface.
 First install MongoDB and Jupyter Notebook via Anaconda with the included python distribution from the websites listed below.
 Next install pymongo running the command “pip install pymongo” in the shell.
 Import the dataset with mongoimport and set up user and admin accounts in MongoDB from the shell.
 Screenshots for these three actions are included below.
 To test the module, then open the Jupyter Notebook project AAC_CRUD_Tester.ipynb in Jupyter Notebook and run the testing cells.
 Screen shots of the tests being passed is also included below.
-To run the database interface open the Jupyter Notebook project AAC_Database_Interface.
-Ipynb in Jupyter Notebook and run the cell.
+To run the database interface open the Jupyter Notebook project AAC_Database_Interface.ipynb in Jupyter Notebook and run the cell.

 ### Installation ###
   *	MongoDB